Ten Historic Objects That Tell the Story behind “A Streetcar Named Desire”

-For the last two decades The Historic New Orleans Collection has methodically built one of the most extensive Tennessee Williams collections in the world, and thanks to a generous endowment from the late Fred W. Todd, the holdings continue to increase.
+For the last two decades the Historic New Orleans Collection has methodically built one of the most extensive Tennessee Williams collections in the world, and thanks to a generous endowment from the late Fred W. Todd, the holdings continue to increase.
 Hundreds of items chart the development and influence of Williams’s classic play A Streetcar Named Desire.
 The wide range of materials features objects such as the typewriter Williams used to write the play, early manuscript drafts, original playscripts, playbills, and photographs (including Vivien Leigh’s photograph collection from the shooting of the 1951 film version), as well as posters, lobby cards, first editions of published volumes, and foreign translations.
-Ten Streetcar items from vaults of The Historic New Orleans Collection follow.
+Ten Streetcar items from vaults of the Historic New Orleans Collection follow.

 Tennessee Williams gave this typewriter to his close friend Maria Britneva (later Lady St. Just) in 1951.
 According to St. Just, this is the typewriter on which he wrote A Streetcar Named Desire.
 Like most of Williams’s works, Streetcar took years to complete, and some of this work was done in New Orleans in 1946–47, while he lived in an apartment at 632½ Saint Peter Street.
 Following Williams’s death, in 1983, St. Just assumed the role of Williams’s literary executor.